nippur72/websocket-to-tcp/README.md

 # WebSocket-to-TCP

-This utility creates a server that accepts WebSocket connections and forwards them to a TCP socket.
+Creates a server that accepts WebSocket connections and forwards them to a TCP socket.

 # Installation